-Celia is a speech and language therapist who joined the Division of Language and Communication Science in October 2004 to teach issues related to disability across the lifespan.
+Celia is a speech and language therapist who joined the Division of Language and Communication Science in October 2004 teaching and researching in the areas of disability, AAC, preterm infants and dysphagia.

-Prior to working at City, University of London, Celia worked for 19 years full time in the NHS.
-Clinical interests include paediatric ...
+Prior to working at City, University of London, Celia worked for nearly 20 years full time in the ...